fluttercommunity/get_version/README.md

     } on PlatformException {
       projectAppID = 'Failed to get app ID.';
     }

+    String projectName;
+    // Platform messages may fail, so we use a try/catch PlatformException. try {
+      projectName = await GetVersion.appName;
+    } on PlatformException {
+      projectName = 'Failed to get app name.';
+    }

     // If the widget was removed from the tree while the asynchronous platform
     // message was in flight, we want to discard the reply rather than calling